-Birchden Wood (the woodland surrouning Harrisons) is Forestry Commission land and is open access to the public.
+Birchden Wood (the woodland surrounding Harrisons) is owned by Forestry England and has been dedicated as open access land.
 The fields to the west of the Rocks are private property.
-Any trespassing strains the good relations between climbers and our neighbors - if you are in charge of a group please make sure that your party is aware of this.
-For more information on Birchden Wood and the car park/campsite area please visit: http://www.forestry.gov.uk/forestry/infd-8zuf6x
+Any trespassing strains the good relations between climbers and our neighbours - if you are in charge of a group please make sure that your party is aware of this.
+For more information on Birchden Wood and the car park area please visit the Forestry England website.

 Isolated Buttress access advice

 The large block on the mainland opposite Isolated Buttress which was used to step across the gap has been removed due to it becoming unstable and dangerous.
 At the Sandstone Open Meeting in May 2015, considerable local opposition was voiced to the idea of construction of a bridge across to the pinnacle (to allow access from above).
-The Harrison's Rocks Management Group are monitoring the situation during the summer of 2015 to help inform a decision on a long term solution.
+The Harrison's Rocks Management Group are monitoring the situation to help inform a decision on a long term solution.